kitty624/JA2-v1.13-7609-language-versions/README.md

 - adjustments to GameDir for different language versions of JA2 v1.13 7609 a.k.a. stable version a..k.a. official 2014

-- most available mods for the 7609 version of 1.13 are in english, use the language versions here together with mods only if you know what you do
+- most available mods for the 7609 version of 1.13 are in english, only use them with one of these language versions when you know what you're doing